 Monica, 17, is a member of a Plan International-supported children’s club in a South Sudanese refugee camp.
 She has lived in the camp since 2013 when her family was forced to flee their home in Bor after it came under attack during the civil war.

-Join the global movement for girls' rights At the children’s club, she mentors younger children and passes on her experiences around menstrual hygiene.
+At the children’s club, she mentors younger children and passes on her experiences around menstrual hygiene.
 “When I first started my monthly cycle, I did not know anything,” she says.
 “So I went to my mother who gave me some pads and taught me how to use them.”

 Monica advises younger girls about what to expect when their period begins and gives simple instructions on how to deal with it.
 “When you wake up in the morning and realise that your monthly cycle has begun, take a shower and put on clean knickers and pads,” she says.